 We bussed into Medellín from Armenia, after checking out the tallest palm trees in the world in Salento.
 There are plenty of buses leaving from the main Armenia bus station, which is easy to get to by taxi or public bus.
 Once you’re at the terminal you want to head upstairs towards the east side of the building, and you’ll see a long hallway of bus companies advertising their destinations.
 Simply ask when their bus leaves for Medellín, and how much it costs.
 We were quoted between 35-45,000 COP, and chose Flota Occidental for 45,000 COP as it left the earliest.
 Beforehand, we were told there was only one bus that left at 7pm, but there were tons of buses leaving all the time, some as late as 11pm.
 We ended up in Medellín around 1:30am, so the trip took about 7 hours.

 We also flew from Medellín to Cartagena with Viva Colombia for 166,500 COP.
 The José Maria Córdova International Airport is just under an hour taxi ride away from El Poblado (a common backpacker area in Medellín), and the trip will cost you a flat rate of 65,000 COP.
+The airport is nice, with lots of food options after security, and free wifi.
 The flight itself is less than an hour, and a taxi from the Cartagena Airport to Getsemani (the backpacker area of Cartagena) is 13,300 COP.

 Getting around in Medellín is easy with it’s modern metro system.
 A main subway line runs north/south down the middle of the city, and stops near most main tourist attractions.
 Other train lines and gondolas branch off east/west to reach even more of the city!
 You simply walk up to any cashier window, and let them know how many trips (2,300 COP/trip) you want on your paper pass.
 We’ve included a picture of the Metro system, and below is a quick list of the main stops you might want to check out!